-Without a doubt, the addition of #GivingTuesday to the holiday season has made a major impact on year-end giving – this year, it brought in $116.7M for nonprofits, more than double the amount in 2014.
+Without a doubt, the addition of #GivingTuesday to the holiday season has made a major impact on year-end giving – in 2019, it brought in $116.7M for nonprofits, more than double the amount in 2014.

 The annual 24-hour giving day, created to counter the retail-heavy push that begins with Black Friday, has thousands of nonprofits, businesses, city governments, and other institutions participating in a drive to highlight generosity and partnership for good.